Contact Us

 What’s more?
 Transaction fees are often low, making it one of the most user-friendly means of receiving payments for online businesses.

-Push Notification The notification feature helps to call the attention of the user to the app.
+Push Notification The notification feature helps call the user’s attention to the app.
 It’s a sound that the user hears when an action occurs on the payment app.

 Bank account transfer Apart from e-wallet to e-wallet account, users should also be permitted to make real-time direct transfers to a traditional bank account.
 This feature improves the acceptability of your app.